melanke/CascadeCanvas/README.md

 ##Upcoming features

 - A lot of drawing options like:
--- image repeat and animation
 -- gradientRadial
--- drawing animation (sprite sequences and other options) -- effects (transparency, blur, others)
+-- effects (transparency, blur, others)
--- round borders using quadranticCurveTo (for rect shapes and maybe for polygons)
+-- round borders using quadranticCurveTo for rect shapes

 - methods to switch drawings: toggleDrawings, tweenDrawings

 - In metrics of drawings, like offsetX, you will be able to specify an simple calculation using percentage and pixels, eg.: "80% + 10px"

-- Mouse and Keyboard events
+- More Mouse events and better accuracy for click on element

 - More [CC Plugins](#cc-plugins)